-A study by iPrice shows that online shopping interest among Malaysian consumers tends to peak in the last two months of the year:
+A study by iPrice36 shows that online shopping interest among Malaysian consumers tends to peak in the last two months of the year:

 However, this doesn’t mean you should ignore events that happen during the rest of the year.
-In the same report, iPrice points out that festivals and holidays like CNY and Ramadan remain significant among local consumers.
-Zalora, for example, saw peak interest during Ramadan, which was driven by demand for Baju Raya clothing for Hari Raya celebrations.
+In the same report, iPrice points out that festivals like CNY and Ramadan, and birthday sales from marketplaces remain significant among local consumers.
+Zalora, for example, saw peak interest during Ramadan, which was driven by demand for Baju Raya clothing37 for Hari Raya celebrations.

-Even if you’re not based in Malaysia, you can still gain insights into the country’s e-commerce habits in order to compete with other sellers.
+Even if you’re not based in Malaysia, you can still gain insights into the country’s eCommerce habits in order to compete with other sellers.
 Online merchants will do well to understand the holidays and events that matter to Malaysians, as well as the way they celebrate these occasions.
-While planning out your product catalogue for the year, make sure you also consider your packaging and shipping options so you can provide a pleasant shopping experience that will keep your customers coming back for more.
+While planning out your product catalogue for the year, make sure you also consider your packaging, eCommerce logistics and international shipping options so you can provide a pleasant shopping experience that will keep your customers coming back for more.